 Before your implant is placed, your dentist will speak with you about the various treatment options that exist.
 Once you all decide on a treatment option, your dentist may need to take different types of images of your jawbone in order to create a plan for the surgery.
 Your surgery will involve drilling a small hole into the jawbone and then placing the implant in the jawbone.
 Once the implant has healed a sufficient amount of time, your dentist will attach abutments to the implants.
 These abutments will serve as anchors for your crowns, bridges, dentures, or hybrids.
 It may take many appointments to have implants placed and fully restored, but the results will be impressive and it will be worth the effort.

 We hope that you learned something new from our blog entry today and hope that you check back soon for more updates!
-If you live in or around the Bonita Springs or Estero area, please feel free to contact us at anytime electronically with any lingering questions that you may have or call (239)449-6104.
+If you live in or around the Bonita Springs area, please feel free to contact us at anytime electronically with any lingering questions that you may have or call (239)449-6104.